-Flare for the eLearning Professional .
+Flare Desktop for the eLearning Professional .
 9

-Flare's eLearning Benefits and Capabilities 11
+Flare Desktop's eLearning Benefits and Capabilities 11

 SCORM and xAPI Compliant 15

-Course Types in Flare .16
+Course Types in Flare Desktop .16

 Guidelines for Developing a Course 21

 Single-Sourcing for eLearning 23

-eLearning Content Features Per Output Type .28
+eLearning Content Features Per Output Type 28

-I Flare for the eLearning Professional
+Flare Desktop for the eLearning Professional

-Flare is truly a dynamic software application, where it provides workflow efficiency for technical communicators and training professionals.
-It does not matter if you are creating an online Help system, or creating a learning and development (L&D) program, both disciplines can seamlessly use Flare.
+Flare Desktop is truly a dynamic software application, where it provides workflow efficiency for technical communicators and training professionals.
+It does not matter if you are creating a Help system, or creating a learning and development (L&D) program, both disciplines can seamlessly use Flare Desktop.
 Key features to know about are single-source XML authoring, cascading stylesheets, responsive web design, and multi-channel publishing.
 You also have the capability to create, manage, and publish interactive eLearning courses.